AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/shape_coefficient.rst

 Shape Coefficient
 *****************

-Shape coefficient describe the behavior of the **resulting force applied to a surface**.
+Shape coefficient describe the behavior of the **resulting pressure applied to a surface**.

 For example, consider a rectangular surface composed by triangles.
 At each of its triangles' center, pressure signals are obtained.
 However, we can calculate the resulting force by summing the pressure load of each triangle.
-To do so, pressure is transformed into a force by multiplying by the respecting **triangle area**.
+To do so, pressure is transformed into a force by multiplying by the respective **triangle area**.

 .. image:: /_static/pressure/surface.png
     :width: 50 %